Gadoskey/blogPostWebApp/README.md

 1. Fork the Repository
 2. Create a Branch: git checkout -b feature/YourFeature
 3. Make Your Changes: Implement your feature or fix a bug.
-4. Commit Your Changes: git commit -am 'Add new feature or fix'
+4. Commit Your Changes: git commit -m 'Add new feature or fix'
 5. Push to the Branch: git push origin feature/YourFeature
 6. Open a Pull Request: Describe your changes and request a review.